Hussein Mjalli

 Hussein Mjalli (1937 – 12 October 2014) was a Jordanian politician and lawyer.
 He was a member of the House of Representatives from 1989 until 1993.
 He served as President of the Jordanian Bar Association for several terms.
 After the capture of Saddam Hussein in Iraq, he joined his defence team, while still President of the Jordanian Bar Association.
-In 2011 he joined the government of Prime Minister Marouf al-Bakhit as Justice Minister.
+In 2011 he joined the government of Prime Minister Marouf al-Bakhit as Minister of Justice.
 He resigned the same year.

 Career

 Mjalli was made Chairman of the Jordanian Bar Association in 1970 and remained in office until 1975.
 He was President of the Arab Lawyers Bar from 1974 until 1984.
 He was the first Jordanian to join the International Bar Association, and was the first Arab member of the board of the association.
 He served as President of the Jordanian Bar Association for five terms.
 He resigned in 2008 when the Jordanian cabinet passed a draft law barring professional organisations from engaging in politics.
 He also served as lecturer at the Faculty of Law of the University of Jordan.

 In 1989 he was elected to the House of Representatives.
 During his time in office he chaired the Legal Affairs Committee.
 In 1993 he left the House.

 In April 1998 Mjalli voiced his displeasure about the ban on press coverage regarding the case of Leith Shubeilat, a former member of parliament and opposition figure, who was charged inciting an illegal demonstration.
 The case was pending before a state security court when the press ban was imposed.
 Mjalli made his comments in his capacities as the lawyer of Shubeilat and the President of the Jordanian Bar Association.
 Mjalli said that the ban had no legal grounds and should be disregarded.
 He called it an infringement on the public freedoms safeguarded by the constitution, which strengthened the governments suppression of the freedom of the press.